yAOwzers/tp/docs/team/lusi711.md

     - What it does: This feature allows the user to find tasks, and notebooks, sections and pages, from the respective modes in two ways.
 The user can search for all titles that contain a keyword, or search for all that have a specified tag (Refer below).
-    -Justification: This feature improves the product significantly as:
+    - Justification: This feature improves the product significantly as:
         - The feature efficiently saves time in terms of searching tasks and notes manually.
         - The feature allows the user to revise previous tasks and notes.
     - Highlights: This enhancement handles finding by keyword and tag within a single class `FindCommand`.